Skip to Main Content

 Deploying Benefits Expeditiously and Efficiently

 To implement the new UI programs authorized by the CARES Act, states needed sufficient staffing and system resources to manage the extraordinary increases in the number of claims and payments.
-Our pandemic audit work has confirmed that ETA and states continued to face challenges in these areas as they endeavored to implement the new temporary UI programs, including Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC) (see Figure 1).
+Our pandemic audit work has confirmed that ETA and states continued to face challenges in these areas as they endeavored to implement the new temporary UI programs, including Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Federal Pandemic Unemployment Compensation (FPUC).

-Our subsequent reports identified continued programmatic weaknesses that led to workers, unemployed through no fault of their own, suffering lengthy delays in receiving benefits.
-For example, the OIG had audited the Disaster Unemployment Assistance (DUA) program in 2020 and found the Department had not established adequate controls to ensure benefits were paid timely.7 Further, states without modernized IT systems faced additional difficulty in promptly implementing the CARES Act programs.
-For example, for the PEUC program, we identified that it took 49 states, on average, 50 days to implement the program.8 However, states with modernized IT were able to implement the PEUC program 15 days faster.
+Our subsequent reports found continuing programmatic weaknesses led to certain workers, unemployed through no fault of their own, suffering lengthy delays in receiving benefits.
+For example, states without modernized IT systems faced additional difficulty in promptly implementing the CARES Act programs.3 Further, for the PEUC program, we identified that it took 49 states, on average, 50 days to implement the program.4 However, states with modernized IT were able to implement the PEUC program 15 days faster.
 Similarly, modernized states implemented the PUA program 8 days faster.

-We also found that—from April 1, 2020, to March 31, 2021—only 5 of the 53 SWAs (less than 10 percent) were able to timely pay benefits, including the FPUC supplement, to regular UI claimants.
-As a result, during the year following the passage of the CARES Act, more than six million Americans waited a month or more for CARES Act UI benefits.
-Furthermore, states are still challenged in paying claimants timely.
-For the month of January 2023, only 23 percent of states were paying regular UI claimants timely versus 75 percent before the pandemic started.9
+Also from April 1, 2020, to March 31, 2021, only 5 of the 53 SWAs were able to timely pay benefits, including the FPUC supplement, to regular UI claimants.5 As a result, during the year following the passage of the CARES Act, more than six million Americans waited a month or more for pandemic-related UI benefits.
+Further, states are still challenged in paying claimants timely.
+For example, despite improvements in payment timeliness since the end of the pandemic6, only 24 percent of reporting states were paying regular UI claimants on time in June 2024, compared to 75 percent before the pandemic started.7

-Additionally, we identified that states may have inadvertently applied a racial or gender bias when providing benefits to claimants and did not provide adequate protections for claimants’ personal data.
+Additionally, we identified that states may have inadvertently applied a racial or sex bias when providing benefits to claimants and did not provide adequate protections for claimants’ personal data.
+Facial recognition can serve as an effective tool in preventing fraudulent payments.
+However, ETA and states need to implement proper oversight mechanisms.
 Specifically, to combat imposter claims, 45 percent of states hired identity verification service contractors that used facial recognition technology.
-In 2019, NIST’s10 Information Technology Laboratory reported it found empirical evidence that the algorithms11 used in current facial recognition technology have a racial and gender bias.
-Furthermore, 15 of 24 (63 percent) of state contracts did not include privacy security measures based on the National Strategy for Trusted Identities in Cyberspace12 necessary to protect UI claimants’ biometric data.
+In 2019, National Institute of Standards and Technology’s8 Information Technology Laboratory reported9 it found empirical evidence that the algorithms10 used in current facial recognition technology have a racial and sex bias.
+Furthermore, 15 of 24 (63 percent) of state contracts did not include privacy security measures recommended to protect UI claimants’ biometric data.11

 Moreover, in an effort to expeditiously and efficiently provide UI benefits, states improperly paid billions of dollars.
-In May 2021, ETA provided guidance to states on the waiving of recovery of overpayments when the claimant was without fault and if the repayment would be contrary to equity and good conscience.
+In May 2021, ETA provided guidance to states on the waiving of recovery of overpayments when the claimant was without fault and if the repayment would be contrary to equity and good conscience as allowable by the CARES Act .
 This guidance also outlined limited circumstances when the states could use blanket waivers in lieu of recovering overpayments.
-While the Department has provided guidance stating recovery of fraudulent payments may not be waived, we are concerned that states may have unintentionally waived or will waive fraudulent payments.
-As of March 28, 2023, states reported waiving more than $4 billion in pandemic-related overpayments.
-The OIG has planned work to assess the effects of the guidance on waivers and blanket waivers.

 History of Improper Payments, including Fraud

 What is an improper payment?
 A payment is improper if it should not have been made or was to the wrong recipent.; Examples include overpayments and underpayments.; An improper payment can be unintentional or intentional.; Intentional improper payments are more commonly referred to as financial fraud.
-For more than 20 years, the OIG has reported on the Department’s challenges to measure, report, and reduce improper payments in the UI program, which has experienced some of the highest improper payment rates across the federal government.
-The reported improper payment rate estimate for the regular UI program has been above 10 percent for 15 of the last 19 years.
-In the last 2 years, ETA has estimated an improper payment rate of 18.71 percent and 21.52 percent, respectively.
-Further, ETA estimated a fraud rate of 8.57 for Program Year 2021, or a 170 percent increase over the prior year's fraud rate.13
+For over 20 years, the OIG has reported on weaknesses in the Department’s ability to measure, report, and reduce improper payments in the UI program, which has experienced some of the highest improper payment rates across the federal government.
+For 17 of the last 20 years13, the reported estimated improper payment rate for the regular UI program has exceeded 10 percent14.

 The UI program requires states to make weekly benefit payments while ensuring claimants meet eligibility requirements.
-A state may determine a payment is improper after a claimant receives benefits based on new information that was unavailable when the SWA approved the benefit payment or as a result of the requirement that claimants be provided with due process prior to stopping payment of benefits.
-The leading causes of improper payments have historically been:
+A state may determine a payment is improper after a claimant receives benefits based on new information that was unavailable when the benefit payment was approved or as a result of the requirement that claimants be provided with due process prior to stopping payment of benefits.

 A Perfect Storm